Greeters & Ushers

 - Ask another team member to fill in or to trade assignments.

-- Contact the church office with notice that he/she will be absent, and inform the office of the person who is filling in.
+- Contact the church office with notice that you will be absent, and inform the office of the person who is filling in.

 Assisting guests with Sunday School